sestaton/Transposome/README.md

 **INSTALLATION**

 Note that the following commands assume a fresh cloud instance with no compilers or libraries installed.
-Therefore, it is likely that some of the dependencies such as a C++ compiler and the BLAST+ package are already available.
 There are only a couple of steps, but please be advised that it can take a little while (perhaps 20 minutes) to compile the dependencies:

 For Ubuntu/Debian as the OS: